-At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report that summarizes the evidence gathered during the investigation, and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment.
+At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report to the Superintendent that summarizes the investigation, and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment.
 A copy of the final decision will be delivered to both the Complainant and the Respondent.